Gardens, (Green) Squares, and Parks in Paris

 Champs de Mars

-One of the largest green spaces in Paris, the Champs de Mars garden is a hotspot for some of the major national events.
+One of the largest green spaces in Paris, the Champs de Mars garden is a hotspot for major national events.
 It is easily accessible and offers the best view of the Eiffel Tower.
-Tourists and locals like to gather on its lawns and admire the flashing lights of the tower and enjoy picnics on warmer days.
+Tourists and locals like to gather on its lawns to admire the tower's flashing lights and enjoy picnics on warmer days.

 Address: 2 All.
 Adrienne Lecouvreur